A conversation with

 Chairman & CEO, the Libra Group Honorary Degree Recipient, Deree 2013

 George Logothetis, age 41, is Chairman and CEO of the Libra Group, an international business group comprising 30 subsidiaries operating across six continents.
 The group is predominantly focused on shipping, aviation, real estate, hospitality and renewable energy but also has a growing portfolio of diversified investments.

 George joined his family’s shipping company in 1993, becoming CEO in 1994 at the age of 19.
 In the ensuing years he presided over the company’s transformation from three vessels into a fleet of 55 before creating the Libra Group in 2003.
-Having previously focussed predominantly on shipping, the major expansion and diversification of the group was made possible by the sale of a total of 67 ships between 2004 and 2007.
+Having previously focused predominantly on shipping, the major expansion and diversification of the group was made possible by the sale of a total of 67 ships between 2004 and 2007.

 Libra Group’s aviation leasing business has acquired aircraft with a value approaching $6 billion since its inception, most recently investing in a fleet of approaching 90 modern helicopters.
 During the current market downturn the group’s shipping company has acquired over 90 vessels, including orders for over 25 all-new fuel-efficient ships.

 The group’s real estate interests are global and include four million square feet of residential and commercial property in South America plus a portfolio of real estate in many of the world’s leading economic hubs including Los Angeles, Miami, New York, London, Athens, Singapore and Bangkok.